aubreybailey/fq_utils/README.md

 ### fq_split
 This tool splits a single genome fasta file into ordered read with overlap.

+### fq_smarttrim
+This program trims a fasta/fastq file by dividing its largest reads into multiple reads of maximum length and possible overlap.
 ### fq_translate
 This script can translate the quality values from illumina 1.5 to illumina 1.8, and vice-versa.